aselshall/aea/README.md

   - Engineering applications: Groundwater flow equation with analytical solutions (Homework 10)
   - Predator-prey model: A critical thinking exercise (Homework 10)

-#### 5) Computer Simulation and Modeling – 3 Weeks
+#### Module 5) Computer Simulation and Modeling – 2 Weeks
 **Learning objectives**: Introduce computational modeling for engineering problem-solving and simulations (7.5 contact hours)

 - **5.1 Mathematical modeling for engineering**:
   - Basics of formulating mathematical models from physical phenomena (Homework 11)
 - **5.2 Numerical solutions of differential equations**:
   - Techniques for solving differential equations numerically (Homework 12)

-- **5.3 Engineering applications**:
-  - Critical-thinking exercise: Formulating and solving the mathematical model for contaminant transport (Homework 13)
+  - Critical-thinking exercise: Formulating and solving the mathematical model for contaminant transport (Homework 12)
-  - Practical applications: Transport modeling of PFAS emerging contaminants (Homework 13)
+  - Practical applications: Transport modeling of PFAS emerging contaminants (Homework 12)

-#### 6) Linear Algebra – 2 Weeks
+#### Module 6) Linear Algebra – 1 Weeks
-**Learning Objectives**: Introduction to matrix and vector operations for systems analysis (5 contact hours)
+**Learning Objectives**: Introduction to matrix and vector operations for systems analysis (2.5 contact hours)

 - **6.1 Systems of linear equations**:
-  - Introduction to matrices, determinants, and operations (Homework 14)
+  - Introduction to matrices, determinants, and operations (Homework 13)
-  - Solving systems of linear equations (Homework 14)
+  - Solving systems of linear equations (Homework 13)
-  - Critical-thinking exercise: Mass balance of a system of reactors (Homework 14)
+  - Critical-thinking exercise: Mass balance of a system of reactors (Homework 13)

-- **6.2 Engineering applications**:
-  - Practical applications of linear algebra in hydrology (Homework 15)
+  - Practical applications of linear algebra in hydrology (Homework 13)
-  - Practical applications of linear algebra in aquatic chemistry (Homework 15)
+  - Practical applications of linear algebra in aquatic chemistry (Homework 13)

+#### Module 7) Monte Carlo Simulation – 1 Week
+ - To be completed
+#### Module 8) Linear Regression – 1 Week
+- To be copleted
+-
 ## Course Materials
 Slides and videos will be available on Canvas.
 Key references used in preparing course materials include:
 - *Civil Engineering Reference Manual for the PE Exam*, 14th Ed. by Michael R. Lindeburg
 - *Fluid Mechanics Fundamentals and Applications*, 3rd Ed. by Yunus Cengel and John Cimbala
 - *Numerical Methods for Engineers*, 8th Ed. by Steven Chapra and Raymond Canale